chapel-lang/chapel/doc/rst/usingchapel/tasks.rst

 query, as in here.runningTasks(), where 'here' is the current locale.

-The following methods are also available, but these are all deprecated and may be expected to be removed in the next release unless a need for them is identified.
+The following methods are also available, but these are all deprecated and we expect to remove them in the next release unless a need for them is identified.

   queuedTasks()